Table of Contents

 If you have a high risk of forming more stones (See Causes of Kidney and Ureteral Stones), your doctor will do a metabolic evaluation.
 This is a series of blood and urine tests to determine which additional treatment you may need.

 As part of the metabolic evaluation your doctor will ask you to collect your urine in 2 separate periods of 24 hours.
-This is done some 3 weeks after your stone has passed or has been removed.
+For the initial metabolic work-up, you should stay on a self-determined diet under normal daily conditions and should ideally be stone free for at least a period of twenty days.
+Thus, this is done some 3 weeks after your stone has passed or has been removed.
 The amount of urine is measured and so are the levels of different substances in the urine.

 - Eat fewer oxalate-rich foods (for instance rhubarb, beet, okra, spinach, Swiss chard, sweet potatoes, tea, chocolate, and soy products)

 - Reduce consumption of purine rich foods